 Shield for 18650 battery

 Sold less than $2 / $2.3 on AliExpress or eBay, this shield makes it very easy to power your projects of connected objects and even a Raspberry Pi using a LiFePO4 18650 battery.
-The card is equipped with a circuit allowing to charge the battery (pay attention to polarity) even when operating with a micro-USB connector.
-It is possible to feed multiple cards simultaneously with 3 output 5V and 3 output 3.3V (solder pins) and a conventional USB connector.
+The board is equipped with a circuit allowing to charge the battery (pay attention to polarity) even when operating with a micro-USB connector.
+It is possible to feed multiple boards simultaneously with 3 output 5V and 3 output 3.3V (solder pins) and a conventional USB connector.
 Here are the characteristics of the board

 - Power supply: 5 to 8V via micro USB port up to 0.5A